top of page

 Investors should assess whether the sponsor has:

 In many rural projects, limited local infrastructure or labor pools can add complexity.
-Many challenges developers face within these rural areas are sufficient labor to complete the project in the expected timeline.
+Many challenges developers face within these rural areas include securing sufficient labor to complete the project within the expected timeline.
 Challenges of seasonality and lack of workforce housing typically fuel additional delays.
 Sponsors without deep operational experience or strong balance sheets may struggle to adapt if timelines or costs deviate from projections.

 Sustainable and Verifiable Demand Drivers